 A total of five actors have been nominated for their outstanding work to overcome this challenge.
 This year’s nominees are Business Sweden, RISE, Läkemedelsakademin, MPYA Sci & Tech, and Frans Schartaus Handelsinstitut.

 To sustain and further build on the manufacturing capabilities in the Swedish life science industry, investments in competence development are of utmost importance.
 Educational programs that can meet the broad and evolving demands of the industry are needed.

 Various efforts have been made of the last couple of years to strengthen the competence base for manufacturing companies.
 Thorough mapping of the manufacturing capabilities and investment opportunities has been done by Business Sweden, as well as a specific mapping of the full vaccine value chain by RISE.

 Continued education for employees in the pharma manufacturing industry is supported by academic institutions and by Läkemedelsakademin.

 SwedenBIO’s PUT (process and production) group has competence development as a core area; one notable example is an active network for validation and qualification competences where employees from various member companies that are active in this field share experiences and best practice.
 Though this network we see a clear win-win for employees, companies, and the sector as a whole.
 The enthusiasm and drive of MPYA Sci & Tech has given this network a great start.

-In order to bring forward skilful new operators to the production companies, educational programmes are needed.
-Currently three pharmaceutical-technician programmes are run in Sweden, one in Lund, Uppsala, and Stockholm, respectively.
-These programmes corresponds well to the industry’s needs and many students are recruited by manufacturing companies upon completion.
+In order to bring forward skilful new operators to the production companies, educational programs are needed.
+Currently three pharmaceutical-technician programs are run in Sweden, one in Lund, Uppsala, and Stockholm, respectively.
+These programs corresponds well to the industry’s needs and many students are recruited by manufacturing companies upon completion.